bouroo/backend-playground/README.md

 - **Framework**: A popular backend framework for that language.
 - **Database**: Use a manageable database suitable for the project scale.
 - **Version Control**: Use Git for version control.

-By following this plan, you should be able to grasp the fundamentals of the new programming language and apply them effectively in a production-like environment.